|

 A WOMAN has walked out of her church and is holding services in her living

-room, because she says she cannot bring herself to "snort like a pig and bark
+room, because she says she cannot bring herself to "snort like a pig and

 like a dog" on a Church of England course.
 Angie Golding, 50, claims she

-was denied confirmation unless she signed up for the Alpha course, which she
+was denied confirmation unless she signed up for the Alpha course, which

-says is a "brainwashing" exercise where participants speak in tongues, make
+says is a "brainwashing" exercise where participants speak in tongues,

 animal noises and then fall over.